johan-st/jst.dev/README.md

 # **`jst.dev`**

 This is an attempt at consolidating a somewhat ambitious set of projects into a single domain.
+For now it is a place to jot down my thoughts, ideaa and dreams.
+I will update this document as I progress.

 My goal is to help myself focus on a synergistic set of projects and gain experience with devops and infrastructure.